Double-bracket quantum algorithms for diagonalization

-The runtime of the proposed quantum algorithm is not polynomial.
-For this reason after introducing the analytical acumen, the focus needs to be shifted towards developing efficacy-boosting heuristics.
-In Sec.~\ref{VDB} a variational double-bracket flow is proposed and a criterion for increasing diagonal dominance is put forward.
-Sec.~\ref{context} discusses the double-bracket flow approach in context of other approaches to constructing quantum algorithms.
+This work will establish that the Głazek-Wilson-Wegner (GWW) flow~\cite{PhysRevD.48.5863,PhysRevD.49.4214,wegner1994flow} can play a conceptual role for quantum computing, namely it provides a feasible solution to the task of compiling diagonalizing quantum circuits.
+Applications of GWW flow in condensed-matter physics have been explored using classical computers and are showcased in the monograph by Kehrein~\cite{kehrein_flow}, see Ref.~\cite{wegner2006flow} for a concise review.
+The GWW flow is an example of non-linear differential equations called double-bracket flows~\cite{deift1983ordinary,BROCKETT199179,Chu_iterations} whose mathematics is covered in the monograph by Helmke and Moore~\cite{helmke_moore_optimization}.

+Having near-term quantum computing applications in mind, we will depart from the GWW flow.
+Instead, we will consider double-bracket iterations which can recover continuous flows as a special limit but give flexibility to attempt lowering implementation cost.
+It appears difficult to characterize the precise efficacy of variational double-bracket iterations analytically but numerical simulations show that just a handful of recursion steps can yield surprisingly good approximations of low-energy eigenstates of the quantum Ising model.

+The manuscript is structured as follows.
+Sec.~\ref{VDB} \emph{i)} defines general double-bracket iterations, \emph {ii)} expounds on data structures for diagonalization in quantum computing, \emph{iii)} formulates the specific diagonalization double-bracket iteration ansatz, \emph{iv)} proves its diagonalizing monotonicity, \emph{v)} discusses the quantum circuit components needed to implement double-bracket iterations and \emph{vi)} formalizes the quantum algorithm by means of a recursive transpiling algorithm.
+More broadly, Sec.~\ref{VDB} demonstrates that in the double-bracket approach it is clear why and how diagonal-dominance iteratively increases.

+The recursive character of double-bracket iterations leads to an exponential runtime of the quantum algorithms in the number of iteration steps.
+Sec.~\ref{GWWnumsec} explores numerically what can be achieved with a small number of recursion steps and how to reduce their number.
+It demonstrates that few steps of a diagonalization double-bracket iteration suffice to achieve relevant state preparations.
+Double-bracket iterations can be approximated by quantum circuits using Hamiltonian simulation \cite{Su}.
+Simulating evolution under input Hamiltonians is being actively explored in experiments~\cite{martinez2016real,google2020hartree,somhorst2021quantum} and so the proposed quantum algorithm lends itself towards near-term experiments.
+In particular, no controlled-unitary operations are needed.

+Sec.~\ref{GWWreview} focuses on continuous double-bracket flows, in particular a variant of a double-bracket iteration is proposed which converges to the GWW flow.
+The obtained runtime is not efficient but the presented theory should be relevant for anyone wishing to explore quantum computing applications of double-bracket flows for tasks other than diagonalization.

+Sec.~\ref{context} discusses double-bracket iterations in context of other approaches to constructing quantum algorithms.
+In particular quantum dynamic programming~\cite{QDP} can reduce the circuit depth of recursive double-bracket iterations, thus potentially strengthening their role for future quantum computing.
 Finally, Sec.~\ref{conclusions} states the specific conclusions established in this work and suggests an outlook of double-bracket flows for scientific quantum computing.